 This Publication Scheme is the Information Commissioner’s Office approved model scheme and is a complete guide to the information routinely published by the Trust.
 It is a description of the information about the Trust that is made publicly available.
 The Trust reviews the Scheme at regular intervals and monitors how it is operating.

 The Publication Scheme helps individuals to find information which the Trust publishes.
-The Freedom of Information Act does not change the right of patients to protection of their patient confidentiality in accordance with Article 8 of the Human Rights Act, the Data Protection Act 1998 and at common law.
+The Freedom of Information Act does not change the right of patients to protection of their patient confidentiality in accordance with Article 8 of the Human Rights Act, the Data Protection Act 1998 in line with Data Protection Legislation and at common law.

 Maintaining the legal right to patient confidentiality continues to be an important commitment by the Trust.
 To assist with this, the Trust has appointed a Caldicott Guardian, and who has responsibility to ensure the protection of patient confidentiality throughout the Trust in accordance with an individual’s legal rights.
-In this Trust, the Caldicott Guardian is Louise Stead, Director of Nursing.
+In this Trust, the Caldicott Guardian is Jo Embleton, Acting Chief Nurse.

 Publication Scheme Information Categories